The Predator (film): Reshoots

+Black and co-writer Fred Dekker noted that the film’s original screenplay attempted a complex blend of genres, but the production challenges caused by reshoots resulted in tonal inconsistencies in the script when combining elements of horror, action, comedy, and family melodrama.
+Black has expressed his desire for the original cut to be released on home video as an alternate directors cut.

 Music

 Henry Jackman provided the musical score for the film, which incorporates Alan Silvestri's themes from the 1987 film.
 The film's soundtrack album was released by Lakeshore Records on September 28, 2018.

 Release

 Theatrical

 The Predator was originally scheduled by 20th Century Fox for a March 2, 2018, release date, until the date was moved to February 9, 2018.
 It was then delayed to August 3, 2018.
 In February 2018, the released date was delayed to September 14, 2018.
 On May 10, 2018, the first trailer was released.
 A television spot was released on June 9, while a second full trailer was released on June 26, 2018.
 The third and final theatrical trailer was released on August 31, 2018, featuring the song "One Shot, One Kill" by Jon Connor featuring Snoop Dogg.
 The film's world premiere was at the Toronto International Film Festival on September 6, 2018, at the Ryerson Theatre.
 The film was later released in the US on September 14, 2018.